wayneIBM/vpc-on-classic/vpc-cli-reference.md

 **Options**

 - `--resource-group-id`: ID of the resource group.
-This option is mutually exclusive with --resource-group-name.
+This option is mutually exclusive with `--resource-group-name`.
 - `--resource-group-name`: Name of the resource group.
-This option is mutually exclusive with --resource-group-id.
+This option is mutually exclusive with `--resource-group-id`.
 - `--json`: Format output in JSON.

 ---

 ### `ibmcloud is volume-create`
+{: #volume-create}

 **Create a volume.**

 `ibmcloud is volume-create VOLUME_NAME PROFILE_NAME ZONE_NAME [--capacity CAPACITY] [--iops IOPS] [--encryption-key ENCRYPTION_KEY] [--resource-group-id RESOURCE_GROUP_ID | --resource-group-name RESOURCE_GROUP_NAME] [--json]`

+**Examples**

+-`ibmcloud is volume-create my-volume general-purpose us-south-1` -`ibmcloud is volume-create my-volume general-purpose us-south-1 --capacity 500` -`ibmcloud is volume-create my-volume general-purpose us-south-1 --iops 10000` -`ibmcloud is volume-create my-volume general-purpose us-south-1 --encryption-key crn:v1:bluemix:public:kms:us-south:adffc98a0f1f0f95f6613b3b752286b87:e4a29d1a-2ef0-42a6-8fd2-350deb1c647e:key:5437653b-c4b1-447f-9646-b2a2a4cd6179`
+-`ibmcloud is volume-create my-volume general-purpose us-south-1 --resource-group-id 72b27b5c-f4b0-48bb-b954-5becc7c1dcb3` -`ibmcloud is volume-create my-volume general-purpose us-south-1 --resource-group-name default` -`ibmcloud is volume-create my-volume general-purpose us-south-1 --json`

 **Options**

-- `VOLUME_NAME`: Name of the volume you specify.
+- `VOLUME_NAME`: Name of the volume.
-- `PROFILE_NAME`: Name of the volume profile, for example, general-purpose.
+- `PROFILE_NAME`: Name of the profile.
-- `ZONE_NAME`: Name of zone.
-For example, us-south-1.
+- `ZONE_NAME`: Name of the zone.
-- `--capacity`: Capacity of the volume in GB, from 10 GB to 20,000 GB.
-Defaults to 100 GB.
+- `--capacity`: Capacity of the volume in GB, from 10 to 2000.
+Default to 100.
 - `--iops`: Input/Output Operations Per Second for the volume.
-- `--encryption-key`: The CRN (Cloud Resource Name) of the root key in IBM Key Protect service.
+- `--encryption-key`: The CRN of the KeyProtect CRK used for this volume.
 - `--resource-group-id`: ID of the resource group.
-This option is exclusive with `--resource-group-name`.
+This option is mutually exclusive with `--resource-group-name`.
 - `--resource-group-name`: Name of the resource group.
-This option is exclusive with `--resource-group-id`.
+This option is mutually exclusive with `--resource-group-id`.
 - `--json`: Format output in JSON.

 ---

 ### `ibmcloud is volume-delete`
+{: #volume-delete}

 **Delete a volume.**